 While much of the literature on ego depletion is conducted in the lab, Hofmann, Vohs, and Baumeister (2011) surveyed adult participants' desires and efforts to avoid temptation out in the world.
 Using mobile phones, researchers signaled participants throughout their day to report the occurrence of various desires, the strength of those desires, and the participants' success in avoiding satisfying those desires (when those desires conflict with goals).
 This broader method of sampling is called experience sampling.
-Self-reports suggested that desires for rest and sex were the strongest, whereas participants experienced more frequent self-control failures related to desires for media use and work.
+Self-reports suggest that desires for rest and sex were the strongest, whereas participants experienced more frequent self-control failures related to desires for media use and work.
 Using regression modeling, the study identified frequency and timing of self-control exercise as a predictor of subsequent self-control failure, supporting the ego depletion theory.
-Baumeister and colleagues take self-control to be one of the key components of human agency and part and parcel of what it is to exercise free will (see section V.4).
+Baumeister and colleagues take self-control to be one of the key components of human agency and part and parcel of what it is to exercise free will (see Section V.4).
 The capacity for self-control has been tied to the evolved capacity for social interaction and is utilized in the performance of a variety of kinds of human decisions and voluntary action (see Alquist and Baumeister 2012 for a review).
 How does self-control operate in social contexts?

-We've noted that self-control capacities can strongly influence our ability to act in effortful, taxing, or tempting situations.
+We have noted that self-control capacities can strongly influence our ability to act in effortful, taxing, or tempting situations.
 These situations can include our interactions with social others.
 For instance, participants with low trait or state self-control more frequently commit social norm violations (Gailliot et al. 2012).
 Recall here that trait self-control is the stable capacity for self-control as evidenced over time (and not on a select occasion).
 Relying on the rich empirical findings concerning self-control and ego depletion, Baumeister (2013a) argues that antisocial and criminal behavior are mediated by an agent's failure to exercise self-control.
 Hence, criminal law might usefully use our understanding of ego depletion, a key psychological and physiological mechanism behind failure of self-control, to inform understanding of such behavior.
 And hence, he notes, on an optimistic note, that insofar as strengthening of trait self-control capacities is possible, strategies for strengthening self-control may be of benefit to certain populations, such as the incarcerated.

-V. 2 Belief in free will and social behavior
+V. 2 Belief in Free Will and Social Behavior

-The aforementioned surveys on non philosophers' judgments of free will and responsibility (see section IV.4) tell us a lot about the prevalence of compatibilist or incompatibilist, physicalist or dualist views of free will and moral responsibility among the general population.
-But a further question of import is whether non philosophers believe that free will exists - in particular, believe that some agents have the control over their decisions and actions required to be held accountable morally and legally.
+The aforementioned surveys on non-philosophers' judgments of free will and responsibility (see Section IV.4) tell us a lot about the prevalence of compatibilist or incompatibilist, physicalist or dualist views of free will and moral responsibility among the general population.
+But a further question of import is whether non-philosophers believe that free will exists-in particular, believe that some agents have the control over their decisions and actions required to be held accountable morally and legally.
 We might think of this as a trait-stable over time-belief in free will.
-But we could also inquire if non philosophers' state belief in free will-belief at a time-can be changed and whether these induced differences in belief in free will impacts social behavior and judgments regarding others.
+But we could also inquire if non-philosophers' state belief in free will impact social behavior and judgments regarding others.
 These questions have recently been taken up in force by social psychologists.